nojronatron/data-structures-and-algorithms/java/datastructures/README.md

 ### ISSUES

 The Tests do not currently work.
-I am not sure what broke them but Gradle cannot "find" the tests for '[BinarySearchTree.BinarySerachTreePackageTests]'.
+I am not sure what broke them but Gradle cannot "find" the tests for '[binarySearchTree.BinarySerachTreePackageTests]'.

 -- -